Skip to content

 CLFS Attack Surface Deep-Dive

-• Control Record -- Top-level structure with log file signature and pointers to other records
+Control Record sits at the top level with the log file signature and pointers to other records.

-• Base Record -- Contains arrays of client context and container context structures, plus a symbol table for named log streams
+Base Record contains arrays of client context and container context structures, plus a symbol table for named log streams.
+This is where most vulnerabilities live, because these arrays are navigated using offset values stored in the file itself.

 CLFS_LOG_BLOCK_HEADER